 - A: Good Performing well and operating effectively (physical element conducts function totally as new including consideration of the transverse elements) - B: Satisfactory Performing adequately but showing minor deterioration (physical element conducts function satisfactorily, may show signs of age and including consideration of some transverse elements) - C: Poor Showing major defects and/or not operating adequately (physical element does not perform function effectively without continuous repair, shows signs of age and does not consider most of the transverse elements) - D: Bad Economic life expired and/or risk of failure

-Condition Core Fact data should be provided for all primary, secondary, and additional support needs (ASN) schools.
-Where early learning and childcare settings are on the same site as a primary, secondary or ASN school these should be included and treated as part of the school.
+Condition Core Fact data is provided for all primary and secondary.
+Where early learning and childcare settings are on the same site as a primary school these will be included and managed as part of the primary school.